Auth0.Android Save and Renew Tokens

 When an authentication is performed with the offline_access

-scope included, it will return a Refresh Token that can be used to request a new user token, without forcing the user to perform authentication again.
+scope included, it returns a refresh token that can be used to request a new user token, without forcing the user to perform authentication again.

 Credentials Manager